Im-Rises/TetrisSFML/README.md

 ## Quickstart

-To download the emulator, you can click one of the icons below depending on your operating system, or you can click the release section of the GitHub page.
+To download the game, you can click one of the icons below depending on your operating system, or you can click the release section of the GitHub page.

 Depending on you `operating system` you will need to install some libs, they are installed differently depending on your